 Just as the phrase "the kingdom of God" never appears in the Old Testament, the same can be said of the term "election" (in the NIV).
-However, once again the concept is actually the most important theme in Genesis.
+However, once again, the concept is the most crucial theme in Genesis.
 It simply means that God can choose whatever and whomever He desires to accomplish his purposes.
-Therefore, "election" often finds "choice" as a close synonym.
+Therefore, "election" often finds "choice" a close synonym.